Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning

 \subsection{Traffic Pressure and Its Variations}

-At the intersection level, traffic pressure quantifies the traffic statistics difference (such as vehicle count or density) between upstream and downstream links \cite{zhang2012traffic}, which is inspired by works \cite{tassiulas1990stability, neely2003dynamic, georgiadis2006resource} that tackle resources reallocation in wireless communication networks.
-The application of traffic pressure mainly focuses the MaxPressure control policy which determines phase activation \cite{wongpiromsarn2012distributed, varaiya2013maxpressure, varaiya2013maxpressure_springer, zaidi2015traffic, wu2017delay} or green time assignment \cite{kouvelas2014maximum, le2015decentralized, tsitsokas2023two, mercader2020max} for the next control period in a decentralized structure, and the MaxPressure control is incorporated in perimeter control strategies \cite{tsitsokas2023two, liu2024nmp}. \cite{le2015decentralized, levin2020max} pointed out that phase activation are likely to produce confusing ordering of phrases that brings frustration to drivers, resulting in dangerous actions.
-Hence, a fixed \cite{le2015decentralized} or variable \cite{levin2020max} cycle time and fixed phase ordering are combined with the MaxPressure control along with the stability proof. \cite{zaidi2015traffic} combines vehicle rerouting with MaxPressure to improve the performance.
+The traffic pressure concept originates from resource reallocation strategies in wireless communication networks \cite{tassiulas1990stability}.
+The primary application of traffic pressure is the MaxPressure control policy, which determines phase activation \cite{wongpiromsarn2012distributed, varaiya2013maxpressure, varaiya2013maxpressure_springer, zaidi2015traffic, wu2017delay} or green time allocation \cite{kouvelas2014maximum, le2015decentralized, tsitsokas2023two, mercader2020max} in decentralized traffic control systems.
+MaxPressure has also been integrated into perimeter control strategies \cite{tsitsokas2023two, liu2024nmp} that prevent regional congestion by restricting the inflow to protected regions.
+While effective, some implementations of MaxPressure with phase activation-based action spaces have raised concerns about confusing phase sequences, which could frustrate drivers and increase safety risks.
+Solutions include fixed or variable cycle times and predefined phase orders, combined with stability guarantees \cite{le2015decentralized, levin2020max}.
+Further enhancements include integrating vehicle rerouting into MaxPressure for improved performance \cite{zaidi2015traffic}.